Holographic dark energy in curved spacetime for interacting fluids: Introduction

 This work is organized as follows: in Section \ref{sec:background} is provided a brief description of the background dynamics for the interacting scheme plus spatial curvature.
 The basic dynamical equations are established and a general expression for the dark energy parameter state is given in terms of some relevant cosmological quantities.
 Section \ref{sec:cuts} is devoted to construct the interacting scenario when a holographic approach is considered for the dark energy component.
 We consider two different holographic models and we label them as Model I and Model II, being the latter a generalization of the usual holographic formula, we replace the holographic constant parameter $c$ by a function $c(z)$, which origin is inspired in the apparent horizon, as we will see below, both holographic models exhibit a future singularity.
-We implement a statistical analysis for both models with the use of recent cosmological data and we also discuss the inclusion of an extra component given by massive neutrinos.
-The general behavior of the interaction term in both models is also shown using the best fit values obtained from the statistical analysis.
+The general behavior of the interaction term in both models is also shown using the best fit values obtained from the statistical analysis discussed in Appendix \ref{sec:stat}.
 Section \ref{sec:thermo} is oriented to the thermodynamics discussion of these holographic scenarios.
 By means of the effective temperature method we compute the temperatures of the cosmic components, using the constrained values for the cosmological parameters we show that such temperatures are well defined in both cases studied and the second law will be fulfilled in the future evolution of the cosmic expansion.
 In Section \ref{sec:final} we give the final comments of our work.
 In this work we will consider $8\pi G=c=k_{B}=1$ units.